-If you require minor burn treatment, then come see us here at PrimeHealth Urgent Care.
-We can treat any kind of minor burn and provide bandages and pain relievers if necessary.
-For more information, please call us or book an appointment online.
+A minor or first-degree burn is the most frequent injury which is characterized by mild to moderate skin damage.
+If you require minor burn treatment, then visit us at PrimeHealth Urgent Care, our board-certified family medicine doctor Board Certified Providers can treat any kind of minor burn and provide bandages and pain relievers if necessary.
+For more information, please contact us or book an appointment online.
 Walk-ins are welcome!
-We have convenient locations to serve you in Parrish FL, Bradenton FL, Sarasota FL, and surrounding areas.
+We have convenient locations to serve you in Parrish, Bradenton, Sarasota, Lithia, Lehigh Acres, Estero, Port Charlotte, and Ellenton FL.

 Table of Contents:

 What should I put on a burn?
 How do you treat burn blisters?

 Does my burn need medical attention?
 When should you go to hospital for a burn?

 Where can I get burn treatment in Parrish, FL?

 If you or a loved one has a minor burn, then you’ll want to have it treated properly and promptly.
 There are several things you can do at home to help treat a burn, but for lasting relief, you should get assistance from a professional here at PrimeHealth Urgent Care.
 We can provide several additional medical treatment options at our walk-in clinic so you can get better quickly.
 For burn medical treatment in Parrish, FL, come to our clinic right away.

 If you receive a minor burn or any burn blisters, the first thing you should do is put the area under cool, not cold, water.
 After the pain becomes more tolerable, you should wash the burn with mild soap and water.
 Then, the next thing to do is to put a cool compress on the wound, like a clean wet cloth.
 Especially cold temperatures might irritate the burn further, so avoid those colder temperatures.